Visiting Morocco? This is what you need to know before visiting.

 More established shops will take credit card, but most smaller markets, street vendors, and cabs will not.
 Be ready with the local currency.

-Our guide recommended each person exchange 100 euros per day.
+Our guide recommended each person exchange 100 euros per day which was plenty for us.

 Exchange enough money when you get your chance.
 Ask the front desk at your hotel; they may have money to exchange.